20 May ‘18

 Oftentimes clients come to us with an existing logo, or one that was recently created, but this isn’t always accompanied by supporting brand guidelines.
 Of course, it’s not completely necessary to have brand guidelines in place—we’d love to help with this endeavor in the early stages of the project—but if brand guidelines do exist, just make sure they’re current and still reflect the core values of your organization.

-5. Does the web design project need to integrate with any 3rd-party systems?
+5. Does the website design project need to integrate with any 3rd-party systems?

 Integration is really hot right now.
 In fact, if your website isn’t integrating with some sort of 3rd party system—be it a CRM like SalesForce or HubSpot or email program like MailChimp or ConstantContact—there’s probably room for improvement.
 Most importantly, if you already have some integrations in place, be sure to note which ones need to continue functioning on the new site, which ones are going way, and which, if any, need to be added.